 RBI Grade B Notification And RBI Exam Date

-The RBI Grade B notification 2019 has been released on September 20, 2019 on the official website of Reserve Bank of India.
-The following is the updated exam calendar for 2019:
+The RBI Grade B notification 2019 was released on September 20, 2019, on the official website of Reserve Bank of India.
+The following is the tentative exam calendar for 2020:

 |Event||RBI Grade B Exam Date|